 There’s more to multilingual design for websites than meets the eye.
 Each element of the site, from typography to visual elements to the underlying code, must work together in harmony to serve visitors in all target languages.
-With that in mind, here are six secrets to successful multilingual website design.
+With that in mind, here are six secrets to successful multilingual website localisation and design.

 Changing the language will make your website accessible to foreign language speakers.
 However, it won’t make it easy to use or appealing.
 To do that, you must first understand how people in each of your target audiences prefer to browse the web, and design accordingly.